matjack1/LabAdmin/README.md

 ## Installation

-If you are going to deploy labAdmin from scratch on a new Django installation you have two choices:
+If you are going to deploy labAdmin from scratch on a new Django installation you have three choices:

 - follow the [Tutorial](docs/tutorial.md)
 - use the [Ansible role ](https://github.com/OfficineArduinoTorino/ansible-labadmin/)
+- use Docker, follow the [Docker installation](https://github.com/OfficineArduinoTorino/docker-labadmin/)

 ## Upgrade to a newer release